Efforts to impeach Joe Biden: Background

-A desire to impeach Biden has been expressed by a number of influential members of the opposition Republican Party.
+A desire to impeach Biden was expressed by a number of influential members of the opposition Republican Party.

-Some analysts have observed that, due to the two impeachments that Donald Trump faced in his presidency, many in the Republican Party have a desire to exact revenge on Democrats by impeaching a Democratic president.
+Some analysts have observed that, due to the two impeachments that Donald Trump faced in his presidency, he and many in the Republican Party have a desire to exact revenge on Democrats by impeaching a Democratic president.

-Notable developments
+Former president Trump publicly called several times after the start of the 118th Congress for the impeachment of Biden.

-Pre-inauguration
+Pre-inauguration support

-Even before Biden won the Democratic Party's nomination in the 2020 United States presidential election, there was talk about how the Republican Party might impeach him if he became president.
-Joni Ernst, United States Senator from Iowa, in February 2020 remarked that the Biden–Ukraine conspiracy theory could be grounds "impeachable whatever".
+Even before Biden won the Democratic Party's nomination in the 2020 United States presidential election, there was talk of how the Republican Party might impeach him if he became president.
+Joni Ernst, United States Senator from Iowa, in February 2020 remarked that the Biden–Ukraine conspiracy theory could be grounds for "impeachable whatever" if Biden were to become president.

-Before Biden took office and shortly after the January 6, 2021 attack on the United States Capitol, Steve Bannon, the former chief strategist for Biden's predecessor Donald Trump, called for Biden to be impeached for, "his illegitimate activities of stealing the presidency," referring to unfounded conspiracy theories which formed the basis of attempts by Trump and his allies to overturn the results of the 2020 presidential election.
+Before Biden took office and shortly after the January 6, 2021 attack on the United States Capitol, Steve Bannon, the former chief strategist for Biden's predecessor Donald Trump, called for Biden to be impeached for "his illegitimate activities of stealing the presidency," referring to unfounded conspiracy theories which formed the basis of attempts by Trump and his allies to overturn the results of the 2020 presidential election.